ruuddejong-altran/python-c-cpp/docs/example_3-2.md

 (for the interface specification file), and requires still a lot of manual coding for the callback function.

-An alternative wrapper generator is `pybind`.
+An alternative wrapper generator is `pybind11`.
 As the name suggests, this can generate Python wrappers only, and requires that the wrapped language is at least C++11.
 It is therefore much more limited than SWIG.

-Pybind11 is not a tool that can be installed.
+`pybind11` is not a tool that can be installed.
 Instead it is essentially a collection of header files.
 The recommended way to use `pybind11` is to include its repository in a Git submodule of your own project.
 You can then use the extra CMake functions defined by `pybind11` to generate the wrapper.
-In this example, only following additional lines are required in CMakeLists.txt to generate the extension module:
+In this example, essentially only the following additional lines are required in CMakeLists.txt to generate the extension module:

 ```